allaliamine/University-management-web-app/README.md

 ## Demo Video

-Watch our demo video to see the Edu-ner application in action:
+Watch our demo video to see the Edu-net application in action:

 [https://github.com/allaliamine/web_Project/blob/main/edunet.mp4]